alibabacloud-howto/microservices/README.md

     [output] vpc id = vpc-m5e2tm99irdv6zc9k61ks
     ```

-    After it finished, you can verify your application on the second ECS is working by accessing to the server with its IP address on your browser, like http://xxx.xxx.xxx.xxx/api/user?id=1.
+    After it finished, you can verify your application on the second ECS is working by accessing the server with its IP address on your browser, like http://xxx.xxx.xxx.xxx/api/user?id=1.
 Since you changed the user data in the source code, you can see the user names are different from the first ECS one.

     Please note that the front-end application is still using only the first ECS of the back-end application, because the domain name is only connected to the IP address of the first one and the front-end application requests to it.
 If you didn't set DNS record configuration before, ofcourse it's same since the front-end applicaion requests to the IP address of the first ECS.
 We will solve this problem by using SLB in the next step.